ecarmeli/autohotkey-ergonomic-mouse/README.md

 The project features an automated, multi-tier GitHub Actions delivery structure:

 ### 1. Security & Quality Pipeline (`security-and-quality.yml`)
-* Run on every pull request to protect code integrity.
+* Runs on every pull request to protect code integrity.
 * **Checks Include:** `go vet` static analysis, `staticcheck` advanced linter execution, `govulncheck` code vulnerability dependency tracking, and `trivy` scanning for secrets and repository configurations.

 ### 2. Build & Release Pipeline (`build-and-release.yml`)
-* Automatically spins up a virtual `windows-latest` runner on pushes to the main branch.
+* Orchestrates an automated, 3-stage delivery pipeline split across isolated platforms for optimized execution and security gating:
-* Dynamically downloads and stages stable AutoHotkey core dependency distributions.
+  * **Stage 1: Build & Package (Windows):** Spins up a virtual `windows-latest` runner on commits to `main`.
+It downloads and verifies the stable AutoHotkey core distribution via SHA256 hashes, injects runtime build metadata (`version`, `buildTime`, `gitCommit`) into the Go binaries via `ldflags`, compiles the executables, and packages them via Inno Setup (`ISCC.exe`).
+The unverified installer is then saved to secure workflow storage.
-* Injects variables (`version`, `buildTime`, `gitCommit`) directly into the compiled Go assets.
+  * **Stage 2: Independent Malware Scan (Linux):** Downloads the compiled installer into an isolated `ubuntu-latest` container environment.
+It executes a targeted anti-malware scan using the industry-standard **ClamAV** engine.
+If any signature vulnerabilities or threats are discovered, the step returns a fatal error, forcing a "fail-closed" termination of the entire run chain.
-* Invokes `ISCC.exe` out-of-the-box to package and export a compiled `ErgonomicMouseSetup.exe` artifact.
+  * **Stage 3: Conditional Production Release (Linux):** If and only if the malware scan passes cleanly, this final stage evaluates the triggering event context.
+If the run was initiated by an official version tag push, it pulls down the verified, scanned binary, auto-generates release notes from merged pull requests, and publishes a formal, public production release asset.

 ---